Scientific Publications

 PIPES: A Networked Rapid Development Protocol for Sound Applications

 PIPES is an experimental, networked, and distributed model designed for rapid development, compilation, and deployment of audio applications.
-A key feature of PIPES is its strict separation of roles, which is achieved through three specialized node types: orchestration, compilation, and execution.
-Each node type focuses exclusively on its designated task, ensuring a streamlined process.
-PIPES also includes features such as audio module abstraction and hot-swapping capabilities, enabling real-time adaptability.
+A key feature is its strict separation of roles through three specialized node types: orchestration, compilation, and execution.
+Each node focuses on its designated task, enabling a streamlined process.
+PIPES also includes audio module abstraction and hot-swapping features, enabling real-time adaptability.
 As a proof of concept, a PIPES network was implemented with a Ciaramella node.

 PDF